lanyiyun/Data-Source-Description/Data Source Description.md

     ##5      1     <NA>  STREETERVILLE / RIVERNORTH / GOLD COAST https://chicago.craigslist.org/chc/apa/5528228713.html
     ##6      2     <NA>      GOLD COAST / RIVER NORTH / OLD TOWN https://chicago.craigslist.org/chc/apa/5528229330.html

-`Location` information was used to acquire `latitude` and `longtitude` from Google API with JSON so that locations can be correctly pinned on a Google map of Chicago neighborhoods.
+`Location` information was used to acquire `latitude` and `longtitude` from Google API with JSON so that locations can be correctly pinned on a Google map of Chicago Metropolitan Area.